How do you apply ceramic car coatings? Let’s start with an overview. There are 2 stages to applying a ceramic coating to your car or truck:

 Once your coating has flashed or been allowed to sit for the appropriate amount of time indicated in the directions, simply buff it away.

 Use a microfiber towel you don’t plan on using again for buffing.
-Once the ceramic coating gets on microfiber it won’t be coming off and that will prevent the microfibers from doing their job in the future.
+Once the ceramic coating gets on microfiber it won’t be coming off and that will prevent the microfibers from doing their job in the future for other detailing tasks.

 Each coating will have a curing time where you should avoid contact with water.
 This could be 48 hours or more.
 You’ll need to be prepared for this important step.
 You’ll need to avoid rain, sprinklers, and any other way your car or truck might get wet.
 Even dew should be avoided.